Hopton Incline: Services

 Passenger services ran up and down the incline from 1833 to 1876.
 The line's rule book made it clear that passengers were not to stay on board on inclines, but this was not always observed.
-Loadings in this sparsely-populated upland area were very light.
+Loadings in this sparsely populated upland area were very light.
 Evidence of the forms of provision is patchy and inconsistent, with the clearest sources being anecdotal.
 Some horse-drawn provision appears to have been based on stage-coaches, with inside and outside provision similar to the 'Dandy' used on the service to Port Carlisle.
 Later, locomotive-hauled, passengers were accommodated by attaching a specially adapted guard's van to conventional goods trains; the adaptation consisted of putting some seating in the van's goods section.
 This was known on the line as a "Fly", though the term appears to have been used interchangeably to mean the vehicle and the train.

-Passenger traffic was slight and general goods was substantially less than the line's promoters foresaw, especially after the line was effectively bypassed in the 1860s then truncated in 1892.
+Passenger traffic was light and general goods was substantially less than the line's promoters foresaw, especially after the line was effectively bypassed in the 1860s then truncated in 1892.
 The sparsely populated, largely agricultural area surrounding the curve meant that coal was the only significant inflow and milk the only significant outflow, except for the one traffic which dominated all – stone products, notably limestone and burnt lime.
 This traffic grew, and kept the line through the incline open despite its many operating obstacles, of which the incline was but one.
 Towards the end the incline's significance grew, as quarrying processes became more efficient and rail sought higher payloads the light trains of four-wheels-only limitations kept trains short and composed of small, slow-moving, obsolescent and uneconomic wagons.
 There was one other traffic, a 19th-century relic, whereby the line carried water.
-Limestone uplands drain naturally, so, despite the high rainfall, water supply to outlying properties was a problem.
+Limestone uplands drain naturally, so despite the high rainfall water supply to outlying properties was a problem.
 Some railway properties needed water, the railway itself needed water and in the 1960s Prestwich Intake Quarry needed water, so it was carried on trains using specially adapted former locomotive tenders.